CenterForOpenScience/OSFDocs/docs/projects/include/storage.rst

 or component.
 To the left of each add-on, project, component, and file is an icon representing the item.
 Every item in the tree is labeled with its title.

+New versions of files that the user has previously viewed will be formatted in bold in the file tree, indicating that a new version of the file is available.
+Selecting the file to view will unbold the file in the file tree.

 Nested projects, components, add-ons, and files are indented to indicate their hierarchy.
 On page load, top level storage add-ons and OSF Storage are expanded, meaning their contents are visible.
 Projects and components nested immediately within the top level project/component are expanded as well, as are their storage